Biden OKs Alaska oil project, draws ire of environmentalists

 The Houston-based company will relinquish rights to about 68,000 acres of existing leases in the National Petroleum Reserve-Alaska.

 The order, one of the most significant of Interior Secretary Deb Haaland's tenure, was not signed by her but rather by her deputy, Tommy Beaudreau, who grew up in Alaska and briefed state lawmakers on the project Monday.
-Haaland was notably silent on the project, which she had opposed as a New Mexico congresswoman before becoming Interior secretary two years ago.
+Haaland was notably silent on the project, which she had opposed as a New Mexico congresswoman before becoming Interior secretary two years ago, until releasing a video Monday evening.

+She described Willow as “a difficult and complex issue that was inherited” from earlier administrations.
+Because ConocoPhillips has held leases in the area for decades, Haaland said officials "had limited decision space” to block the project but focused on minimizing its footprint.

+Haaland defended the Biden administration's record on climate change, saying, “I am confident that we are on the right path, even if it’s not always a straight line.”

 Monday's announcement is not likely to be the last word, with litigation expected from environmental groups.